Blockbuster (retailer): Canada

 In Canada, Blockbuster Canada (established in 1990) had operated independently, and it initially remained financially stable.
-It began a partnership with Wind Mobile in December 2009, selling mobile phones at all stores in cities where Wind's service was available.
+In contrast to international Blockbuster franchises, Blockbuster had sold mobile phones when it began a partnership with Wind Mobile in December 2009 at all stores in cities where Wind's service was available.
 Phone sales began in Toronto and Calgary, later expanding to other cities with Wind coverage.
 Some stores even featured a full Wind "store-in-a-store" for postpaid activations and a larger selection of devices.
 However, on May 3, 2011, it was announced that the company had gone into receivership.

 On May 25, 2011, it was announced that 146 stores, accounting for approximately 35% of the company's stores in Canada, would be shut down effective June 18, 2011.
 On August 31, 2011, Blockbuster Canada announced that no buyer could be found for its remaining stores that were acceptable to the court-appointed bankruptcy receiver, and that it would wind down operations and close all stores by December 31, 2011.
 The company had acted as a guarantor towards Blockbuster's remaining debt.

+A location in Owen Sound, Ontario which was vacant after its closure, had it signs remained intact as of 2025.
+This location has cemented its status as the last Blockbuster standing in Canada and was featured in Chandler Levack's 2022 film I Like Movies.